obayalhusein/estarta-obay-nextjs-ts-task/README.md

 - Split the homepage into a smaller and scalable components
 - Move the API to a seprate file and add Axios with configration setup
 - Improve the filter Big(O) (I could use 1 filter to make it faster, but I need the code to be readable for now)
+- Use Memo to avoid re-rendering the page
+- Fill the input fields from the query params on refresh
+- Add reset button to the filter
+- Create setup Material UI with custom theme
+- It took me 2 days to create this project it's been 2 years for me without using React.js